 - Bring to a boil and cook for about 10 minutes on medium heat without the lid.
 Bring to a boil and continue cooking as you add the cloves, cinnamon, ginger, wine, brandy and and cook for 5 more minutes on medium low heat with the lid on.
 We add the ginger, cinnamon and cloves in later because they only need 5 minutes of cooking.

 - Turn off the heat.
-Remember to wait for 5 minutes before adding the yolk mixture.
+Remember to wait for 5 minutes before adding the egg yolk mixture.

-- Mix the yolk with a little liquid from the soup and the cream.
+- Mix the yolk with a little liquid from the soup.
 As I mentioned earlier, after 5 minutes, add the egg yolk mixture.
 Stir gently so it is mixed nicely in the soup.

 - Let the pot cool on the counter leaving the cinnamon and the cloves in.

-- Chill in the refrigerator for a couple of hours.
+- Chill in the refrigerator overnight but atleast for a couple of hours.

 - Serve cold with whipped cream.